WASP-39b

-WASP-39b is in the constellation Virgo, and is about 700 light-years from Earth.
+WASP-39b orbits the star WASP-39 in the constellation Virgo, about 700 light-years from Earth.
 As part of the NameExoWorlds campaigns at the 100th anniversary of the IAU, the planet was named Bocaprins, after the beach Boca Prins in the Arikok National Park of Aruba.

 Characteristics

 WASP-39b has a mass of about 0.28 times that of Jupiter and a radius about 1.27 times that of Jupiter (91,000 km).
 It is a hot gas giant planet with a high temperature of 900 °C. The exoplanet orbits very close (7 million km) to WASP-39, its host star, every 4 days.

 WASP-39b is also notable for having an extremely low density, near that of WASP-17b.
 While WASP-17b has a density of 0.13±0.06 g/cm3, WASP-39b has a slightly higher density of 0.18±0.04 g/cm3.

 Atmospheric composition

 Hot water molecules were found in the atmosphere of WASP-39b in a 2018 study.
 The atmospheric transmission spectra, taken by different instruments, were inconsistent as in 2021, possibly indicating a disequilibrium atmospheric chemistry.
 High-fidelity spectra obtained by the James Webb Space Telescope in 2022 did not confirm a disequilibrium chemistry.